jaclu/tmux-packet-loss/README.md

 ## Balancing it

 There is no point in getting updates more often than you update your status bar.
 By using a higher ping count you also get a better statistical analysis of the situation.
 If you only check 2 packets per round, the only results would be 0%, 50% or 100% The higher the ping count, the more nuanced the result will be.
-But obviously over a certain limit the time for each test will delay reporting until it is not really representative of the current link status, assuming you are focusing on that.
+But, over a certain limit, the time for each test will delay reporting until it is not representative of the current link status, assuming you are focusing on that.

 Since ping is normally close to instantaneous, to match reporting with status bar updates, ping count is recommended to be set to one higher.
-If they are the same, reporting will drift over time, and you will generate updates that you will never see in the first place.
+If they are the same, reporting will quickly drift over time, and you will generate updates that you will never see in the first place.
 Not that big of a deal, but by setting ping count to one higher, they will more or less match in update frequency, and you will get one more data point per update!

 | status-interval | @packet-loss-ping_count |
 | --------------- | ----------------------- |